santhoshgandham/Career/README.md

 # Career
 Hello, I'm Santhosh, a second year undergrad studying at IIT Madras pursuing B.Tech in Electrical Engineering.
-Through the tenure as my interests got aligned with the Core Engineering I started to develop the following codes that reflects my work in the course and non-course projects I've taken up.
+Eventually as my interests got aligned with the Core Engineering, I started to develop the following codes that reflected my work in the course and non-course projects I've taken up during the tenure.
+More over as a core aspirant I wish to seek knowledge from any of the domains my field offers as an intern.